I think that everyone would agree, that dieting is by far the most difficult component of a fitness routine.

 According to general nutrition labels, an average woman consuming 2000 calories a day should aim to have 50g of protein per day, and an average man consuming 2500 calories a day should have 65g of protein.

 These values are actually quite low, and anyone who performs athletic activities understands the importance of consuming enough protein to fuel their bodies.

 Ideally, protein should account for 20-40% of your total caloric intake which may be anywhere from 90-200+g of protein per day depending on your body weight and goals.

 High-quality sources of protein include

-If you are a vegan, you can use
+If you are plant-based like we are, you can use